aeonach/TravelJournal/_posts/2024-11-02-American-Rockart.md

 If we'd known that before, we would have probably avoided the place.

-As a result of the whole 'Instagram Influencers' thing, we didn't actually see anything that Marfa had to offer, apart from  0ourrather funky converted container and the fact that we ate in a pretty cool restaurant that served us - wait for it - another of the thickest steaks we'd ever seen on a plate - this time a tenderloin.
+As a result of the whole 'Instagram Influencers' thing, we didn't actually see anything that Marfa had to offer, apart from  our rather funky converted container and the fact that we ate in a pretty cool restaurant that served us - wait for it - another of the thickest steaks we'd ever seen on a plate - this time a tenderloin.

 We really were in Texas.